mwielgoszewski/www.tssci-security.com/archives/2008/06/18/virtualization-is-a-process-not-a-product.rst

 public: 'yes'
 slug: virtualization-is-a-process-not-a-product
 tags:
-- Defense
+- defense
-- Tech
+- tech
-- Security
+- security
 template: post.html
 title: Virtualization is a process, not a product